 The National Security Education Program (NSEP) Boren Undergraduate Scholarship was designed to provide U.S. undergraduates with the resources and encouragement they need to acquire skills and experience in countries and areas of the world critical to the future security of our nation.
 As a student of another culture and language, you will begin to acquire the international competence you need to communicate effectively across borders, understand other perspectives and analyze increasingly fluid economic and political realities.

 The Boren Scholarship is especially designed to support students who will make a commitment to federal service.
 NSEP was established by the National Security Education Act of 1991, which created the National Security Education Board, the National Security Education Program, and a trust fund in the U.S. Treasury to provide resources for scholarships, fellowships and grants.

 It is guided by a mission that seeks to lead in development of the national capacity to educate U.S. citizens, understand foreign cultures, strengthen U.S. economic competitiveness, and enhance international cooperation and security.
 The National Security Education Act of 1991 was authored by Senator David L. Boren from Oklahoma.
 Senator Boren is a strong supporter of international education, and is now President of the University of Oklahoma.

-As a U.S. undergraduate student, you are eligible to apply for an NSEP Boren scholarship if you are:
+As a U.S. undergraduate student, you are eligible to apply for a Boren scholarship if you are: